Rules of Conduct on Campus

 - inform their supervisor;

-- wear the surgical mask provided and move away from other people who may be present;
+- never remove their mask and move away from other people who may be present;

-- stay in their room with the door closed ensuring, where possible, adequate natural ventilation, pending the arrival of healthcare personnel, or go to the infirmary.
+- if they are in their office, stay in their room with the door closed ensuring, where possible, adequate natural ventilation, pending the arrival of healthcare personnel.

 Single number for the Lombardy Region 800 89 45 45